alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Arrest Records Public in Alabama?

-Yes, arrest records are treated as public records under Alabama law.
-Ala.
-Code § 36-12-40 declares that members of the public are legally permitted to access and obtain copies of records generated by public agencies during their official business.
-The law implicitly applies to documented detention reports.
+Yes, most arrest records are treated as public records under Alabama law.
+The Ala.
+Code § 36-12-40 states that public members can legally access and obtain copies of records generated by public agencies during their official business.

-The law also charges the custodian of these records to make them available for inspection or duplication upon request.
+The law also requires public agencies to make these records available for inspection or duplication upon request.
 However, it limits public access to information it deems confidential in the interest of the public, government, and crime victims.
-These exceptions include:
+These exceptions might include the following:

 What is Included in Alabama Arrest Records?